Here is one of the ways to settle and reset your system when you are anxious, stressed, or feeling overwhelmed.

 If this feels like too much and you can’t seem to get it, start small.
 Maybe do jumping jacks in the dark, with clenched fists, or in hiking boots.

-Yoga asanas, Karate katas, Tai Chi forms, modern dance, breakdance, or some of my favorite, the Yang series from Paul Grilley.
-You are looking for something that has a series of movements that require you to concentrate on the form and sequence.
+Yoga asanas, Karate katas, Tai Chi forms, modern dance, breakdance, etc. You are looking for something that has a series of movements that require you to concentrate on the form and sequence.
 Feel free (pun intended) to make up your own.
 Search YouTube for any of the things above for millions of examples.
-The key is to find or create something unfamiliar.
+The key is to find or create something unfamiliar and challenging.

 And as with the Redirect movement above, you want to feel the shift from looking back to creating new associations.
 I exercise using weighted bats called Clubbells.
 There is an infinite number of ways to utilize them from simple swings to complex multi-part movements.
 I take them on hikes with me and come up with new movements that I can do and still maintain forward progress.
 I look for ways to challenge different muscle groups or connect fascial chains.
 I geek out as I work out.
 I am constantly looking for new ways to utilize them as tools.